chazzka/clanekcathedral/clanek.md

 Lastly, we compare these algorithms and provide examples and possible usages by companies working with time series data.

 ## Introduction
-Recent advance in automatization brought a lot of interest in deployment of various IoT sensors.
+Recent advance in automatization brought an intensified deployment of various IoT sensors.
 With the sensors producing large data, there is a huge concern for algorithms analyzing them.
 Applications ranging from medical data (https://www.sciencedirect.com/science/article/pii/S016926072300411X), aeronautics (https://www.sciencedirect.com/science/article/pii/S1877050922007207),